A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Methodology

 To process both visual and coordinate data, we designed a dual-branch feature extraction backbone that handles the heterogeneity of input modalities.
 This module takes two distinct types of input: image frames representing the full body posture and the corresponding 2D skeletal keypoints.

 First, the image branch operates directly on the image frames.
 We initially resized all frames to a fixed spatial resolution and passed them through Residual Blocks.
 We used the residual connections to maintain spatial information across deeper layers.
-Each residual block refines the image representation without suffering from vanishing gradients, ultimately generating a high-dimensional feature map ${F}_\text{img} \in \mathbb{R}^{H \times W \times C}$, where $H$ and $W$ are the spatial dimensions, and $C$ is the channel depth, respectively.
+Each residual block refines the image representation without suffering from vanishing gradients, ultimately generating a high-dimensional feature map $\xx{{F}_\text{img}} \in \mathbb{R}^{H \times W \times C}$, where $H$ and $W$ are the spatial dimensions, and $C$ is the channel depth, respectively.
 Parallel to this, the coordinate branch handles structured skeleton data, where each frame contains 33 keypoints representing body joints.
 Each keypoint has 2D coordinates $(x_i, y_i)$, normalized to lie within $[0, 1]$.
 We began by flattening the skeleton into a sequence of joint tokens ${P} \in \mathbb{R}^{N \times 2}$, which was then projected to a higher-dimensional space using a learnable linear transformation, as shown in Equation \eqref{eq:e_pose}:

 where ${W}_e \in \mathbb{R}^{2 \times d}$ and ${b}_e \in \mathbb{R}^{d}$ are the learned weights and biases for pose embedding, and $d$ is the latent dimension.
-The resulting tensor ${E}_\text{pose} \in \mathbb{R}^{N \times d}$ represents spatial relationships among joints.
-Then, to capture higher-order dependencies and long-range interactions between postures, we passed ${E}_\text{pose}$ through a lightweight Transformer block, which uses self-attention to model correlations between distant joints and output an enhanced coordinate feature representation, \({F}_\text{pose}\).
-The Transformer block includes multi-head attention and feed-forward sublayers, allowing the model to learn contextual interactions between joints, such as whether the arms and torso are aligned in a squat or the symmetry of the legs during a lunge.
+The resulting pose embedding tensor $\xx{{F}_\text{pose}^{\text{emb}}} \in \mathbb{R}^{N \times d}$ represents spatial relationships among joints.
+Then, to capture higher-order dependencies and long-range interactions between postures, we passed \xx{${F}_\text{pose}^{\text{emb}}$} through a lightweight Transformer block, which uses self-attention to model correlations between distant joints and output an enhanced coordinate feature representation, \xx{${F}_\text{pose}$}.
+The Transformer block includes multi-head attention and feed-forward layers, allowing the model to learn contextual interactions between joints, such as whether the arms and torso are aligned in a squat or the symmetry of the legs during a lunge.

-Finally, the output of both branches (i.e, ${F}_\text{img}$ and ${F}_\text{pose}$) formed the basis for cross-modal reasoning in the following modules.
+Finally, the output of both branches (i.e., \xx{${F}_\text{img}$} and \xx{${F}_\text{pose}$}) formed the basis for cross-modal reasoning in the following modules.
 We kept these representations distinct at this stage to maintain modality-specific semantics.

-\subsubsection{Fine-Grained Attention Module}
+\subsubsection{Fine-grained attention module}